Kylei Cornelison and Victoria Watson, Wildcats Media

 “Pray for them,” Castro said.
 “They have the problem, not you.”

-This event discussed the importance of diversity at Louisiana College, allowed the audience to gain perspectives from those who may have experienced discrimination in their past because of their ethnicity or culture and educated those on how to accept the true beauty that comes with diversity.
+This event discussed the importance of diversity at Louisiana Christian University, allowed the audience to gain perspectives from those who may have experienced discrimination in their past because of their ethnicity or culture and educated those on how to accept the true beauty that comes with diversity.

 The next Black History Month event will be a gospel concert on Feb.
 23 in Guinn Auditorium at 6 p.m.